AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 ## Searching courses and learning programs {#searchingcoursesandlearningprograms}

-Adobe Captivate Prime makes it easier for you to find the courses/learning programs of your choice quickly.
+Adobe Learning Manager makes it easier for you to find the courses/learning programs of your choice quickly.
 You can search for your courses in two ways:

 1. Using Search field.
 Click search icon displayed at the upper-right corner.
 A search field appears.
 Type the course name or any keywords associated with your courses to locate your courses/learning programs.
 You can also search using predefined tags like Captivate, C, Java, and HTML.
 Tags are searchable inside Search field, which means the tags are displayed in search field as you type.
 1. By filtering list of courses/learning programs using the filters.
 You can filter the courses by state such as All, published, draft, and Retired.
 In Administrator mode, draft filter does not appear.